agentcontest/massim_2022/docs/scenario.md

 Regarding each specific subject:
 * `name` - It must be one of the following options:
-  * Carry: the agents are prohibited to carry a certain quantity of things
+  * Carry: the agents are prohibited to carry a certain number of attachable things;
   * Adopt: the teams are prohibited to have more than a specified number of agents adopting a particular role.
 * `announcement` - the number of steps of the announcement period
 * `duration` - the number of steps the norm stays active after the announcement period is over